 2 weeks after an offer is made for students on the waitlist - If a student is on the waitlist and an offer for admission is made, families have 2 weeks to accept an offer AND complete registration packet.
 Incomplete registration packets and non-responded offers risk the offer being rescinded.

 POST-LOTTERY AND REGISTRATION INFORMATION

 Once the lottery concludes and you have received notice by text or email of whether your student was offered a seat, you MUST log in to SchoolMint to accept or decline the offer.
 Once you have accepted the seat, you will have access to the registration packet.
-You will then have until the deadline (TBD) to complete and submit the registration packet and documents electronically.
+You will then have until the deadline (May 13, 2021) to complete and submit the registration packet and documents electronically.
 You must abide by all stated deadlines or your child’s seat will be forfeited.
 School enrollment and registration are not secure until all documents are provided and verified by the Admissions Office.